 Interagency Career Transition Assistance Plan (ICTAP).
 The ICTAP provides eligible displaced Federal competitive service employees with selection priority over other candidates for competitive service vacancies.
 If your agency has notified you in writing that you are a displaced employee eligible for ICTAP consideration, you may receive selection priority if: 1)this vacancy is within your ICTAP eligibility; 2) you apply under the instructions in this announcement; and 3) you are found well qualified for this vacancy.
 To be well qualified, you must satisfy all qualification requirements for the vacant position and rate equivalent to the Highly Qualified category using established category rating criteria.
 You must provide proof of eligibility with your application of ICTAP eligibility or a copy of your separation personnel action form.
 Additional information about ICTAP eligibility is at: Click Here The Career Transition Assistance Plan (CTAP) provides eligible surplus and displaced competitive service employees in the Department of Justice with selection priority over other candidates for competitive service vacancies.
 If your Department of Justice component has notified you in writing that you are a surplus or displaced employee eligible for CTAP consideration, you may receive selection priority if: 1) this vacancy is within your CTAP eligibility; 2) you apply under the instructions in this announcement; and 3) you are found well qualified for this vacancy.
 To be well qualified, you must satisfy all qualification requirements for the vacant position and rate equivalent to the Highly Qualified category using established category rating criteria.
 You must provide a copy of your written notification of CTAP eligibility with your application.
 Additional information about CTAP eligibility is at: Click Here

-To be considered for the position, you must meet the following qualification requirements: Education: GL-09: A Master's or equivalent graduate degree OR two full years of progressively higher level graduate education leading to such a degree or LL.B OR J.D., if related.
-GL-11: Ph.D. or equivalent doctoral degree OR three full years of progressively higher level graduate education leading to such a degree OR LL.M., if related.
+To be considered for the position, you must meet the following qualification requirements: Education: One full year of graduate level education OR Superior Academic Achievement.
 NOTE: Undergraduate and Graduate Education: Major study -- education or a subject area related to the position to be filled.
-OR Experience: GL-09 and GS-11: You must have at least one year of specialized experience equivalent in difficulty and complexity to the next lower grade level.
+OR Experience: You must have at least one year of specialized experience equivalent in difficulty and complexity to the next lower grade level.
 To be creditable, this experience must have equipped the applicant with the particular qualifications to perform successfully the duties of the position, and demonstrated a practical knowledge of the subject area of the position, and of the methods and techniques of instruction.
-Some examples of this qualifying experience could be: GL-09: Experience in developing curriculum and individualized learning plans for higher levels of learning .
+Some examples of this qualifying experience could be: Experience assisting in developing curriculum and individualized learning plans for higher levels of learning.

 See Qualifications Section for education requirements, if applicable.